brotherhoodMonk/gyan/rct.md

   )
 }

 Most often you would use IDs from your data as keys.
-When you don't have stable IDs for rendered items, you may use the item index as a key as a last resort.
+When you dont have stable IDs for rendered items, you may use the item index as a key as a last resort.
 It is not recommend to use indexes for keys if the items can reorder, as that would be slow.
 ======
 Q31: How do you prevent the default behavior in an event callback in React?